≡ Menu

 * Ford’s fiscal year begins on Jan 1 and ends on Dec 31.

-Therefore, the quick ratio is almost identical to the current ratio except that it is a more stringent version of the current ratio.
+The definition of Ford’s quick ratio is available here: quick ratio.
+The quick ratio is almost identical to the current ratio except that it is a more stringent version of the current ratio.

-In this aspect, the quick ratio or acid test ratio strips off some current assets such as inventories and prepaid expenses.
+The quick ratio (acid test ratio) strips off some current assets such as inventories and prepaid expenses.
+What remains are highly liquid assets such as cash, marketable securities, short-term investments, and receivables.

 Ford Motor Available Line Of Credit